Our next session will begin in Fall 2021. Details will be coming at a later date.

 The mission of iCARE is to encourage, empower and equip individuals to care for hurting people through the gospel of hope and healing.

 iCARE will equip you to care for your family, friends and the people God puts into your life with greater confidence, purpose and awareness.
-This 13 week program combines a biblical approach to care with an insight into the reality of being human.
-Classes are taught by CPC pastors, CPC Counseling Center therapists and others who have expertise in a variety of areas.
+This 12 week program combines a biblical approach to care with an insight into the reality of being human.
+Classes are taught by CPC pastors & CPC Counseling Center therapists who have expertise in a variety of areas.

 - Emotions, Empathy & Expectations with Pastor Heidi Johnson

-- The Art of Listening & Response with Anthony Liu, LMFT
+- The Art of Listening & Response with Makela Mimms, LMFT

 - Understanding Stress & Anxiety with Danielle Fitch, LMFT

 iCARE is a great opportunity to learn from individuals who are on the front lines of caring for people every day.
 This equipping is offered as a complete series.
-The individual classes are not available on a drop-in basis.
+The classes are not available for drop-in attendance as each class builds upon the previous one.
 Reading and written assignments are also required.

-2. Confidentiality in all information shared by fellow participants
+1. Confidentiality in all information shared by fellow participants.

 Participants are also asked to write a single reflection paragraph on each chapter.
 A few examples of this might be: